vensko/pint/README.md

 Portable INsTaller - a manager of portable applications for Windows, which fits into a single file.

 # Installation
 To launch Pint, save [pint.cmd](https://github.com/vensko/pint/raw/master/pint.cmd) to a separate directory.
-Pint will create the following items:
+By default, Pint will create the following items:
 - **packages.ini** *Pint's database file*
 - **sources.list** *databases you are subscribed to*
 - **apps** *a directory for your apps*
 - **dist** *a directory for downloaded archives and installers* All paths are customisable, see the "Environment Variables" chapter.

 There are also hard dependencies, installed automatically, when needed:
 - [7-zip](http://www.7-zip.org/) - file archiver supporting a wide range of formats,
 - [Xidel](http://www.videlibri.de/xidel.html) - HTML/XML/JSON data extraction tool,